goerli/eips-aura-spec/EIPS/eip-aura.md

 This document is _informational_ to summarize all available technical specification of the consensus engine to allow other client developer teams an overview, a place for feedback, and potentially the foundation to implement this in other code bases.

 ## Motivation
 Networks not bearing any value cannot be sufficiently secured with proof-of-work or proof-of-stake.
 This circumstance is uniquely right for test networks that are supposed to be a reliable platform for developers to deploy and test their applications.
-Therefore, a proof-of-authority scheme is proposed which provides sufficient resistance against network attacks in testnets without attached value.
+Therefore, a proof-of-authority scheme is proposed which provides sufficient resistance against network attacks in testnets without any value attached.

 ## Specification
 The following sections technically specify the Authority Round consensus protocol.